dart-lang/benchmark_harness/README.md

 ## Comparing Results ##

-If you are running the same benchmark the reported run times can be carefully compared across runs.
+If you are running the same benchmark on the same machine running the same os, the reported run times can be carefully compared across runs.
 Carefully because there are a variety of factors which could cause error in the run time, for example, the load from other applications running on your machine could alter the result.